-Mostly Harmless Econometrics, An Empiricist's Companion, by Joshua D. Angrist and Jörn-Steffen Pischke, Princeton University Press, 2009.
+(Optional) Mostly Harmless Econometrics, An Empiricist's Companion, by Joshua D. Angrist and Jörn-Steffen Pischke, Princeton University Press, 2009.
 I highly recommend you read this book carefully.
 It is written in a refreshing and entertaining style.
 However, don't be fooled-it assumes a good deal of statistical understanding and is quite sophisticated and challenging.
-I expect to cover much of the material in Chapters 1-5.
+I expect to cover much of the material in Chapters 1-5 and 8.
+Quantile regression will be treated in Statistics 521.